News & Updates

 The previously established canine flu vaccine is not believed to be effective against the H3N2 flu strain.
 Merck and Zoetis have each developed a new canine flu vaccine with the goal of protecting against the H3N2 strain.

 Check this page for time changes, cancellations due to inclement weather and any other important updates from our training department.

-Please call if you are interested in enrolling in “Family Dog Obedience” Level 2 course.
+Please call if you are interested in enrolling in a course which is listed on our site but no dates are currently scheduled.
 Sessions will be scheduled based upon interest.